St. Luke’s Employee Community Garden

 The mission of the community garden is to strengthen our network collaboration among employees by maintaining a community garden that provides a common ground for employees and members to garden together and get to know each other.

 During 2014, the inaugural year of our garden, network employees honed their gardening and plant nurturing skills on 20 plots of land at St. Luke’s Anderson campus.
 St. Luke’s Community Gardeners were invited to garden on campus from dawn until dusk on weekdays and weekends.
 Pesticides were restricted, as is the planting of shrubs and trees.

-We are looking forward to our 2022 season at St. Luke's Community Gardens!
-Information for the 2022 season is located in the grey box on this page.
+We are looking forward to our 2023 season at St. Luke's Community Gardens!
+Information for the 2023 season is located in the blue box above.